Cronulla is considered one of the Shire's most vibrant jewels, it's the beach culture that sets the place apart.

 Stay put and you might spot a pod of dolphins or a whale breaching the surface of the water.
 You might even join the early morning swimmers, snapping swim caps and goggles on for their daily splash around Shark Island.
 When the skies are clear you can see from Cronulla all the way to the Royal National Park.

 After immersing yourself in this dreamy idyll, dust the sand from your feet and head to the high street in the suburb's heart, where you can connect with locals who converge at one of the many cafes like clockwork each day.
 Sit with everyone from grizzled surfers to bed-haired backpackers and local business types to enjoy a power lunch from eateries that sell everything from poke to sushi, pasta and salad.

 The suburb of Cronulla itself is very easy to navigate on foot, with its high-street finishing where the train line begins.
-Cronulla Plaza is lined with shops that range from boho boutiques to homeware stores full of hidden treasures and even includes a cinema (The GU Film House) and newly renovated boutique hotel by the beach: Eventhouse Cronulla.
+Cronulla Plaza is lined with shops that range from boho boutiques to homeware stores full of hidden treasures and even includes a cinema (Hoyts) and renovated boutique hotel by the beach, Rydges Beachside Cronulla.

 When night falls, the bars beckon and the best of them range from slick, bright drinking dens with ocean views to tucked-away small bars for a more intimate experience.